 - Test phrase recognition and fallback behaviour for ambiguous commands.

-Confirm that voice triggers invoke the same scene ID as a button or schedule.
-That prevents duplicate rules fighting each other.
+Check that voice triggers the same scene ID as a button or schedule.
+That stops duplicate rules from fighting each other.

 Customising Lighting Effects

-Customisation is where automation scenes feel polished.
+Custom scenes are where the setup starts to feel worth the bother.
 Use transitions, colour temperatures, and staged steps.

 - Use short transitions for quick feedback, longer ones for ambience.

-- Combine lighting with other devices: lock doors, start background music, change media lighting.
+- Link lighting with other devices: lock doors, start background music, change media lighting.

 Troubleshooting Common Issues

-- Reproduce the problem manually and note exact behaviour.
+- Reproduce the problem manually and note the exact behaviour.

 - Check logs in the hub or automation engine for errors.

-- Test individual bulb response.
-If a single bulb lags, it is often signal or firmware.
+- Test the individual bulb response.
+If one bulb lags, it is often signal or firmware.

-- Look for rule conflicts: two automations changing the same entity create flicker.
+- Look for rule conflicts: two automations changing the same entity will cause flicker.

-If the automation fails after a power cut, verify startup state rules and scene memory.
+If things fail after a power cut, check startup state rules and scene memory.
 If mesh devices lose routes, move the coordinator or add a powered Zigbee repeater.

-Final takeaways: choose a protocol that supports local control, test one bulb before bulk purchase, label and group devices in the hub, write schedules and scenes in your automation engine, and use a methodical approach when troubleshooting.
-That workflow keeps lighting control predictable, fast, and suited to a homelab environment.
+Choose a protocol that supports local control, test one bulb before you buy a stack of them, label and group devices in the hub, and keep the actual logic in your automation engine.
+That is the bit that keeps the lights behaving.